sheamus-hei/lyrical/readme.md

 ### Thursday
 * Implemented auth in flask
+* Successfully tested front end auth in React
-* Added React components to add a lyric
+* Added React components for Poem and Lyric CRUD

 ### TO DO: